landmaj/mkdocs-d2-plugin/README.md

 # mkdocs-d2-plugin

-A plugin for the MkDocs documentation site generator which automatically generates and embeds [D2](https://d2lang.com) diagrams.
+A plugin for embedding D2 diagrams in MkDocs.

 ## Requirements